 Real estate license school

-Although some states allow you to attend school online, in North Carolina, you must take your course in a live classroom.
 The 75-hour course requirement is offered by a number of private real estate schools, as well as community colleges throughout the state.
-Each school has a different schedule, but most offer weekend and evening courses.
-The length of time can be anywhere from a few weeks to a couple of months.
+Each school has a different schedule, but Superior School offers more times and locations than any school in the state.
+The length of time can be anywhere from a few weeks to a couple of months for course completion.

 Choosing a school is a crucial decision in your quest for a new career.
 You need a school with a solid reputation, top-notch content and instructors, and an emphasis on student success.